Best Topical Finasteride

 Happy Head has long occupied a particular niche in the hair loss space, offering some treatments at competitive prices but far more at prices well beyond what competitors charge.
 The upside to Happy Head is that its catalog features ingredients and combinations you usually can’t find anywhere else.

 Happy Head also offers a simpler topical finasteride treatment, though it’s worth noting that its minoxidil concentration in most products is 8%, including in its basic topical finasteride.
 We typically see 5% and 6% in topical finasteride products, and 8% is much closer to the 10% we’ve seen underperform compared to 5% concentrations in studies.
 The theory is that the increased concentration causes increased irritation, which counteracts the good the minoxidil can do for follicles and the scalp.
+While the studies were not done using 8%, it is possible this may lead to a higher risk of scalp irritation and diminished returns.

 Perhaps to combat this, Happy Head includes additional active ingredients in even its most basic formulas, including hydrocortisone for dermatitis and inflammation and retinoic acid, which may also reduce inflammation and has been shown to boost the efficacy of minoxidil.
 You can also opt for either the aqueous solution or liposomal gel forms of Happy Head’s topical finasteride, as these are the only two topicals in the company’s lineup to exclude propylene glycol, a potential source of irritation.